Student Responsibility Statement

-A copy of the JCC campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the campus health and safety committee.
+A copy of the JCC campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the campus health, safety, and security committee.
 Please direct all such requests to the director of human resources/college-wide safety at 716.338.1035.
 Information can also be obtained at http://www.sunyjcc.edu/safety or http://ope.ed.gov/security/.

 Students and employees should report any crime or potential criminal action immediately to the appropriate police agency directly or to the director of human resources/college-wide safety.
 These police agencies will notify immediately the director of human resources/college-wide safety of any occurrences of violent crimes for which timely notice to the campus community is necessary.
 Other crimes will be reported on a regular basis to the director of human resources/college-wide safety for compilation in the annual report.
 JCC encourages accurate and prompt reporting of all crimes or suspected criminal activity.
 Reports may be made anonymously via the web by going to the Silent Witness page or contacting the director of human resources/college-wide safety.